 Under California law, which applies to Lancaster and surrounding areas, you are entitled to claim workers compensation benefits to ease the financial burden of being unable to work after a workplace injury, and you may be eligible to claim on the grounds of either temporary or permanent disability.

-Temporary disability, as the name suggests, refers to an injury which leaves you unable to work for a period of time, but is not expected to have a permanent effect on your ability to earn a living.
+Temporary disability, as the name suggests, refers to an injury that leaves you unable to work for a period of time, but is not expected to have a permanent effect on your ability to earn a living.
 Under California workers compensation law, temporary disability is classified as that which lasts for up to 104 weeks.
 Temporary disability benefits in California will generally amount to around 60% of your normal wage.
 You should note that you may still be entitled to claim Social Security insurance benefits (SSDI), although your workers compensation is likely to reduce the amount of SSDI you receive.

 When you have been injured at work in Lancaster, temporary disability benefits will be easier to secure than their permanent counterparts but, as you will need to prove that you satisfy certain criteria, it is strongly recommended that you work with a disability benefits attorney.